123shwetarohokale/LAMMPS_Aluminum_Molecular_simulation/README.md

 **Execution environment:**

 This input script was run using the Aug 2015 version of LAMMPS.

 CPU-based simulation (GPU required)

 Runs on standard HPC cluster or local workstation

-SLURM script:

 **2.1 System Initialization Protocol**